AtlisInc/Nominatim-API/README.md

 ## Usage

-You can use both geocoding and reverse geocoding using this library.
+You can use both geocoding and reverse geocoding using this library..

 ### Reverse Geocoding
 ```